Best Compost Bins That Actually Look Great on Your Countertop

 Keep odors (and pests) away!
 As a general rule, include fruit and vegetable scraps, coffee grounds and tea bags, nut shells and non-greasy food scraps like rice or bread in your bin.
 Steer clear of meat, poultry, seafood and dairy products.

 If you have your own system for recycling organic waste, the food scraps you collect in your countertop bin can be added to your outdoor pile or tumbler.
-If not, check with local farms or your nearest greenmarket — many accept food scraps for their own compost programs — which means you can simply drop yours off when you’re out running errands.
+You'll be able to use that compost in your garden later on.
+It gives plants all the nutrients they need to grow healthy and strong.
+If you're not into DIY, check with local farms or your nearest greenmarket — many accept food scraps for their own compost programs — which means you can simply drop yours off when you’re out running errands.

 Choosing the Best Bin